Biswa96/WslReverse/README.md

 # WSL_Reverse

 Reveal hidden COM interface between WSL and Lxss Manager Service.
 Heavily inspired by kernel guru **Alex Ionescu's project [lxss](https://github.com/ionescu007/lxss)**.
-This project is just a concept not a fully developed program and should be used for testing purposes.
+This project is just a concept, not a fully developed program and should be used for testing purposes.

 ## How to build